patrickmmartin/winampremote/README.md

 ## Plan

  This is the archtypal pet project: for now I'll be happy to revisit some old friends from 12 years ago.
- What I've done so far are:
+### What I've done so far are:
  * restore the code
  * change the RPC endpoint to allow it to work on modern Windows
  * create an installer
  * support Vista+ themes (mainly)
  * create a test framework and test suite
- *

- The game plans are:
 ### short term
  * complete re-factoring of the code base
  * enhance for testability and implement a test suite

 ### medium term
  * There was a linux client once for the _tcpip_ transport:  http://sourceforge.net/projects/wacontrol/
  * reactivating this would be an interesting exercise
  * there is now a VS 2012 solution, which might become part of a more Windows 8 friendly code base